-All of our students have earned a bachelor's level degree from a nationally-accredited university.
+Our students have earned a bachelor’s degree from a nationally accredited university.
 Many of our students have also earned a graduate degree or a graduate level professional degree in various fields.
 Their diverse backgrounds include biology, computer science, mathematics, and other allied health professions.
 Often our students have limited clinical experience and need exposure to the skills necessary to thrive in the evolving field of clinical research.

 - Design databases, plan new clinical trials, and conduct decision analyses based on existing clinical data

 - Implement electronic health record systems

 - Research and publish on the role of biomedical informatics in genetic research

 - Work across disciplines such as engineering, computer science, and health care

 The Master of Science in Bioinformatics program offers five emphasis areas, so students can select a degree program tailored to their career goals.

 - Clinical Research concentrates on the creation and understanding of data generated by real-world patient care, study designs, and the statistical methodology that transforms data into knowledge to improve patient outcomes and healthcare delivery.

 - Computational concentrates on the development and use of the next generation of bioinformatics analytics, tools, and software.

 - Epidemiology and Biostatistics concentrates on the application of observational and experimental study designs and statistical methodology to transform diverse data into knowledge to improve population health.